steadystatic/uber-alert-chrome/README.md

 - Download [uberalert.crx](https://github.com/steadystatic/uber-alert-chrome/raw/master/uberalert.crx)
 - Open [chrome://extensions](chrome://extensions) in Chrome, and drag in uberalert.crx.
 Allow it
-- open a tab to [m.uber.com](http://m.uber.com).
+- Open a tab to [m.uber.com](http://m.uber.com).
 Click Uber Alert icon

 Make sure your volume is turned up and listen for a car honk :)